 My education continued at UCSF, where I developed expertise in both psychopharmacology and psychotherapy.
 I spent my final year of residency as Chief Resident of Outpatient Services, after which I underwent additional fellowship training in the area of forensic psychiatry.

-Since finishing my training, I have been on the faculty at UCSF in the Department of Psychiatry where I teach and supervise residents and fellows.
-I also continue to produce scholarly work in the form of articles, books, and lectures on different areas of interest in psychiatry for both academic and popular press.
+Throughout my career, I have produced scholarly work in the form of articles, books, and lectures on different areas of interest in psychiatry for both academic and popular press.
 You can read more about my educational background and ongoing projects in my C.V. and at drgopalmd.com.